ShortCircuit: AlphaZero-Driven Circuit Design: Background

 \subsection{Related works}

-\paragraph{Heuristics for AIG generation and optimization} As the derivation or inference of CNFs using exact SAT solvers often lead to exponentially large expressions, various heuristics \citep{Karnaugh1953TheMM}, methods ~\citep{Quine1952, Quine1955, McCluskey1956}), and algorithms~\citep{Rudell1987ESPRESSO} have been designed to obtain more compact expressions or circuits.
-Further efforts accompanying the rise in chip demand led to the development of widely used logic synthesis libraries implementing equivalence-preserving boolean network operators.
-The open-source library \texttt{ABC}~\citep{mishchenko2007abc}) notably comprises dozens of logic graph operators aiming at reducing a network size or depth \citep{Mishchenko2011balance, Mishchenko2006ScalableLS}.
-Interestingly, some important operators such as \texttt{resub} or \texttt{rewrite} \citep{Darringer1981, Mishchenko2006rewrite} acts on the subject graph through a series of local modifications involving reasonably small single-output AIGs.
-Besides, applying a single operator on a logic network is suboptimal compared to applying several operators sequentially, though finding the best sequence is also a hard problem~\citep{Riener2019GenericLS}.

-\paragraph{Machine learning for logic synthesis} Many ML approaches have been explored to tackle the operator flow optimization progress.
-Some stateless optimization methods, such as Bayesian optimization~\citep{grosnit2022boils, Feng2022BatchSB}, search for the best flow without considering the specificities of the subject graph.
-Alternatively, state-based methods formulate the operator sequence optimization as a Reinforcement learning problem, and train policies on selected features of the logic network.
-While some works use high-level statistics of the subject graph (e.g., its number of nodes)~\citep{Hosny2020DRiLLS, Zhou2023RLForest, Qian2024RL}, others rely on tailored Graph Convolutional networks (GCN) to extract richer features at the cost of a longer training time~\citep{Haaswijk2018GCN-RL, Zhu2020RLGCN, Peruvemba2021GCN4RuntimeConstrRL, Basak2023Bulls-Eye}.
-Similarly, standard deep network architectures, such as convolutional neural networks~\citep{Yu2018CNN4LS}, LSTM~\citep{Yu2020LSTM4LS}, or GCN~\citep{Wu2022LOSTIN} have been trained to predict the quality of a logic synthesis flow in a supervised way.
-Contrary to these works, we target the AIG generation itself and not the operator optimization.
+We discuss heuristics for AIG generation and ML methods for logic operator sequence optimization in Appendix~\ref{app:add-related-works}, and focus here on the deep learning approaches tailored to logic graph generation.

-\paragraph{Deep Generative Models for circuit design} One approach to generate Boolean networks with deep neural networks consists of substituting the gates and wires of a logic circuit by learnable nodes and connections forming a neural network~\citep{Belcak2022NeuralComb, zimmer2023differentiable, hillier2023learning}.
-The parameters of the network are learnt by minimizing the difference between the ground truth binary output and the result of a forward pass for each combination of input values.
-The main advantage of this method is that it can cope with larger number of primary inputs, and work for different types of digital circuits, as instead of learning an entire family of logic graphs (e.g., the 8-input AIGs), it is specialized on one particular target truth table.
-However, this means that a new neural network must be trained for each target truth table, representing a significant runtime bottleneck .
+\paragraph{Learning to Generate One Circuit at a Time} A first approach to generate Boolean networks with deep neural networks consists of substituting the gates and wires of a logic circuit by learnable nodes and connections to form a neural network~\citep{Belcak2022NeuralComb, zimmer2023differentiable, hillier2023learning}.
+The network parameters are learnt by minimizing the error made by forward passes compared to the target binary output.
+On the one hand, this method allows to cope with larger number of primary inputs as, instead of learning an entire family of logic graphs (e.g., the 8-input AIGs), it is specialized on one particular target truth table.
+On the other hand, it requires to train a new neural network for each target truth table, representing a significant runtime bottleneck.
+Therefore, several works inspired by the development of foundational generative models have followed another direction, consisting in learning the synthesis process itself with a deep neural network.